List of big-game hunters: Lady Grizel Winifred Louisa Cochrane

+Lady Cochrane or 'Lady Grizel Hamilton' (1880–1977) was a Welsh and Scottish daughter of Winifred, Countess of Dundonald, Douglas Cochrane, 12th Earl of Dundonald and the wife of Lt.-Col. Hon.
+Ralph Gerard Alexander Hamilton, Master of Belhaven (who was killed in action in WWI).
+Along with her husband, she was a keen huntress, to which, she'd often travel to Kenya, Africa to embark on her big game hunting.
+Some of the animals she killed were: hippopotamus, wildebeest, leopard, rhinoceros, waterbuck, and Cape buffalo.
+Her hunts were extensively covered in popular magazines and newspaper articles.

 William Finaughty

 William "Old Bill" Finaughty (1843–1917) was a 19th-century elephant hunter in Southern Africa.
 Born in Grahamstown, in 1864 at age 21 Finaughty travelled to Matabeleland to trade; chief Mzilikazi was friendly to his party and he witnessed a dance of 25,000 warriors.
 Shooting his first elephants on that trip, after making further expeditions in 1865 and 1866, Finaughty decided to hunt elephant professionally in 1867, which he did until 1876.
-Finaughty did all of his hunting from horseback, predominantly with a 4 bore muzzle loader, which fired a 4 oz bullet driven by "a handful of powder", whose recoil would leave his shoulder black and blue after a day’s elephant hunting and on a number of occasions knocked him out of the saddle.
-On one of his last hunts Finaughty used a "newly-invented" breech loading rifled 12 bore, and the memory of its recoil still made his eyes water 30 years later.
+Finaughty did all of his hunting from horseback, predominantly with a 4 bore muzzle loader, which fired a 4 oz bullet driven by "a handful of powder", whose recoil would leave his shoulder black and blue after a day's elephant hunting and on a number of occasions knocked him out of the saddle.
+On one of his last hunts Finaughty used a "newly invented" breech loading rifled 12 bore, and the memory of its recoil still made his eyes water 30 years later.
 It is believed Finaughty killed over 400 elephants in his life.
 He retired from elephant hunting when most elephants moved into tsetse fly country, not wanting to risk himself or his horses.
 In 1913, American Mr G.L.
 Harrison interviewed Finaughty, and upon his return to the United States he published Finaughty's recollections in The recollections of William Finaughty - elephant hunter 1864-1875.